asdonnell/Donnell_Andrew_CISC233/README.md

 # Donnell_Andrew_CISC233
-Repository for Andrew Donnell's projects CISC-233 Algorithms, at Harrisburg University.
+Repository for Andrew Donnell's projects in CISC-233 Algorithms, at Harrisburg University.